Rules

 Open the project in which you want to create the rule(s).
 On the Rules tab, create the rule(s) using one of these methods: Clone one or more rules or create rules manually (single or multiple)

-Cloning a rule is the simplest and quickest option.
+Cloning a rule is the simplest and quickest option for creating new rules.
 You base the new rule on one that you already have set up, taking advantage of the existing configuration and brackets.
 You can clone multiple rules at the same time to quickly create a batch of new rules with the same setup, which you can then edit individually, as required.

 Select the rows of the rules you want to clone and click Clone.
 The rules are cloned instantly.
 Proceed to edit each of the new rules.